 *If you are using ground turkey, add 1-2 tablespoons of vegetable oil to the pan before cooking the meat.

-To prepare the Quinoa
+To Prepare The Quinoa

 In a medium sized saucepan add the dry quinoa and chicken stock.